sassoftware/sas-container-recipes/addons/access-teradata/README.md

 | |____ThirdPartyLicensesTTU.txt
 ```

-The Dockerfile looks for the teradata.tgz file and runs the setup.bat script to install all
+The Dockerfile looks for the Teradata gzip file and runs the setup.bat script to install the Teradata libraries.

-the Teradata libraries.
+***Note***: *Error messages about missing i386 dependencies can safely be ignored unless your installation requires them.
+If you require the i386 dependencies, please install them by adding the necessary commands to the Dockerfile.*

 # File List